-Tree Species selected for this area should fulfil the following characteristics:
+Tree species selected for this area will compliment a mixture of native species, and should fulfil the following characteristics

 - Trees should exhibit a wider variety of forms, with less dense crowns in areas of lower density. - Include more delicate crown shapes, flower colours and forms as a means of wayfinding within parcels.